daangn/stackflow/extensions/plugin-google-analytics-4/README.md

           // https://bit.ly/3uQbriR
         },
       },
       useTitle: true, // Optional.
-If true, the title of the current screen will be sent to GA. if false, ActivityName will be sent to GA.(defalut false).
+If true, the title of the current screen will be sent to GA. if false, ActivityName will be sent to GA.(default false).
     }),
   ],
 });